DeiC Dataverse

 Who can use DeiC Dataverse?

-The status for commissioning DeiC Dataverse at the universities is that employees at the University of Copenhagen can use the service for publishing datasets.
+The current status of the DeiC Dataverse rollout at the universities is that employees at the University of Copenhagen can use the service for dataset publication.

-For employees at the other universities, the university lawyers are awaiting clarification in relation to the draft agreement basis submitted to the universities in October 2024.
+For employees at the other universities, the universities’ legal offices are still reviewing the draft agreements that were sent to them in October 2024.

 How do I get started using DeiC Dataverse?